iStock-1845456254.jpg

 1. Inspect Roofs, Gutters, and Downspouts

 Townhomes often share rooflines or drainage systems, making maintenance especially important.
+A well-maintained roof and drainage system prevent water backup, leaks, and freeze-related damage.

 • Ensure gutters and downspouts are clean and free of debris.

 • Check for loose shingles, flashing, or areas prone to ice dams.
+The latest trend is to use drone inspections to identify serious roofing or siding issues.

 • Schedule roof inspections and repairs before temperatures drop.